- It's fair to challenge on price, but don’t immediately expect reductions in price with no impact on what’s being

 Are you a Toxic Client?

 Local SEO is hard, and as much as Google might give you free access to tools that let you investigate your SEO situation (and even build your own website), if you don’t have thorough training and experience, you’ll fail to spot the causes and fixes for the issues you’re facing.
-If you have recognized your own SEO shortcomings and are in the process of choosing your new local SEO agency or consultant, it’s probably never crossed your mind to wonder if you’re a toxic client.
+If you have recognized your own SEO shortcomings and are in the process of choosing your new local SEO services, it’s probably never crossed your mind to wonder if you’re a toxic client.

 Are you a toxic client?
 Are you exhibiting signs of being your chosen agency’s worst nightmare?
 Does the team draw straws when it comes time to answer your call?

 Read on for help spotting the tell-tale signs you’re in danger of being labeled a toxic client and how to change your ways.

 The Yard Sale Haggler